victormartingarcia/tyrion-trading-strategy-csharp/README.md

 This way the developers just need to worry about how to make their trading systems better and iSystems platform does the rest.

-Visit [Developers] for more info on how to develope and offer your systems.
+Visit [Developers] section on TradingMotion's website for more info on how to develop and offer your systems.

 Disclaimer
 ----